2. How to evaluate NPAP using the ERD

 2.3.
 PING

-The simplest connectivity test is using the ICMP layer echo request/reply mechanism, widely known as ping and used by the program ping, which already gives an impression about the short and deterministic latency offered by NPAP.
+The simplest connectivity test is done by using the ICMP layer echo request/reply mechanism, widely known as ping and used by the program ping, which already gives an impression about the short and deterministic latency offered by NPAP.

 This example uses ERD 2 and the first NPAP instance.